sidneyspil/PSY329_portfolio/README.md

 ![Sex differences in loneliness  graph](/assets/img/lonely.jpg)

 **Why is this important?**
   - **This research is important because** it shows that looking at general differences in life satisfaction and loneliness between men and women gives an incomplete perspective.
-This was shown by differences not consistent across income levels, not only showing that income impacts these well-being measures, but also impacts them in a sex-specific way.
+This was shown via inconsistent differences across income levels, not only showing that income impacts these well-being measures, but impacts them in a sex-specific way.
-  - **This research may benefit** mental health professionals who can get a better understanding of what aspects of well-being an individual may be low on based on their sex and income level, allowing them to make a more informed treatment plan.
+  - **This research may benefit** mental health professionals who can get a better understanding of what aspects of well-being an individual may be low on based on their sex and income level, allowing them to create a more informed treatment plan.
-  - **This research may be applied** to future studies encouraging income to be factored into sex comparisons of well-being to allow for more specific, useful results.
+  - **This research may be applied** to future studies as evidence as to why income should be factored into sex comparisons of well-being, allowing for more specific, useful results.

 *If you are interested in seeing how I did my data analysis, check out [my code!](https://github.com/sidneyspil/myproject/blob/a86bca1698269fe0ad22a81311facfc4f70c1949/Dataset-analysis.md)*